Explore important topics in-depth using primary sources, artifacts from the Newseum’s collection and interactive learning tools.

 Delve into one of the largest online collections of primary sources and historical periodicals about the women’s suffrage movement.
 From early national conferences to the founding of publications dedicated to women’s rights, suffragists embraced the First Amendment and pioneered dramatic new forms of protest.
 Discover how social movements throughout history and today have built on this legacy.
 Interactive features include a timeline with nearly 300 front pages, photographs and objects from the suffrage movement and a map of pro- and anti-suffrage artifacts from across the country.

-Women, Their Rights and Nothing Less is exclusively sponsored by the American Association of University Women (AAUW).
+Women, Their Rights and Nothing Less is made available in partnership with American Association of University Women (AAUW).

 Stumped by the media mayhem and roaring rhetoric of this presidential race?
 Get historical context and tools to demystify election procedures, decode campaign messages and make your voice matter.
 Eleven case studies help students excavate the meaty issues from the political mud and prepare them to answer: Is there a better way?